 By the end of June 2019 we had a full and frank admission from the Trust's solicitors.
 “We have also carried out our own investigations, as a result of which the Trust accepts that the standard of care for your client, Mrs Richford and Harry, did not meet a reasonable standard, both during delivery and immediately afterwards.”
 The admission was so stark and unequivocal that we felt vindicated in all our investigating, whilst being disappointed that

-the wording suggested that only after the solicitors own investigation did the Trust accept what it had done was wrong.
+the wording "suggested" that only after their solicitors own investigation did the Trust accept what it had done was wrong.
 This was exacerbated a week later when we got an apology from the CEO apologising that their care had "contributed" to Harry's death.
 It went on to say that there was an HSIB investigation being carried out and they would comply with its findings.
 The HSIB report had been published to them in February, 4 months earlier yet the CEO seemed to have no clue whatsoever.
-She later admitted to the BBC in an interview that she hadn't even seen the RCOG report until December 2019, just a month before Harry's inquest and nearly 4 years after it was published.
-Acott Interview
+The CEO later admitted to the BBC in an interview that she hadn't even seen the RCOG report until December 2019, just a month before Harry's inquest and nearly 4 years after it was published.
+Acott Interview.
+However, she had actually mentioned it to us in a letter a year earlier??

 On the first day of Harry's inquest an apology was issued to the media, not to us.
 This apology was a far stronger apology than anything we had received from the Trust to that point.
 Still they did not apologise for Sarah's care, only Harry.
 The coroner was highly critical that neither he or the family were sent this apology, only the media.
 This was an apology for the media and not for the family, seemingly to try and limit reputational damage.